wishynet/Wishbone/README.md

 - remove background-color values from 'project.css' file that clash with colour defaults in the 'customizer.php' file

+- update pagination and post links to use new WordPress 4.1 functions

 #### 1.02
 **Updated header.php as follows:**